spot_img

 In total, 196 companies from around the world participated.
 The 1st ITMF Corona-Survey was conducted in March 2020 when the first lockdowns were announced in Europe.

 The 7th survey revealed that actual turnover in 2020 was -9% lower compared to 2019 (see Graph 1).
-While this decrease is significantly better than the expected drop of -33% in the 3rd survey at the height of the first Corona- wave in April 2020, the year 2020 will go down into history as one of the worst years for the global textile and apparel industry.
+While this decrease is significantly better than the expected drop of -33% in the 3rd survey at the height of the first coronavirus- wave in April 2020, the year 2020 will go down into history as one of the worst years for the global textile and apparel industry.

-In comparison to the expectations expressed in the 6th ITMF Corona-Survey (November 20th – December 14th, 2020), actual turnover for 2020 compared to 2019 has improved by 3 percentage points from -12% to now -9% (Graph 1).
+In comparison to the expectations expressed in the 6th ITMF Corona Survey (November 20th – December 14th, 2020), actual turnover for 2020 compared to 2019 has improved by 3 percentage points from -12% to now -9% (Graph 1).

 ITMF